Dhananjaya Y. Chandrachud: Others

-Chandrachud has also authored judgments on access to justice and the commitment to a transparent judicial system.
+Chandrachud has also authored judgements on access to justice and the commitment to a transparent judicial system.
 In the Swapnil Tripathi v.
 Supreme Court of India case, a three judge bench of the Supreme Court ruled that proceedings of cases before it of constitutional and national importance must be streamed to the public.
-The judgment emphasised the right to know of every citizen and the principle of accountability of every institution.
+The judgement emphasised the right to know of every citizen and the principle of accountability of every institution.
 In his concurring opinion, Chandrachud emphasised the principles of open court and open justice and the public's right to know and drew upon comparative jurisprudence from across national frontiers.
-He stated that:Live-streaming of proceedings is crucial to the dissemination of knowledge about judicial proceedings and granting full access to justice to the litigant… Live- streaming is a significant instrument of establishing the accountability of other stake - holders in the justice process, including the Bar… Full dissemination of knowledge and information about court proceedings through live-streaming thus sub serves diverse interests of stake holders and of society in the proper administration of justice.The judgment was welcomed by lawyers and academicians alike.
+He stated that:Live-streaming of proceedings is crucial to the dissemination of knowledge about judicial proceedings and granting full access to justice to the litigant… Live- streaming is a significant instrument of establishing the accountability of other stake - holders in the justice process, including the Bar… Full dissemination of knowledge and information about court proceedings through live-streaming thus sub serves diverse interests of stake holders and of society in the proper administration of justice.The judgement was welcomed by lawyers and academicians alike.
 In 2021, as the chair-person of the eCommittee of the Supreme Court, Chandrachud has released a draft proposal for introducing live-streaming of court proceedings.

 Chandrachud also delivered a concurring opinion in the case of the Central Public Information Officer v.
 Subhash Chandra Agarwal where he agreed with the majority that the office of the chief justice of India is a public authority and falls within the ambit of the Right to Information Act 2005.
 Chandrachud's opinion was widely discussed for evolving jurisprudence around the balancing of the right to privacy and the public interest.
 His opinion was also commented upon for expanding the ambit of the phrase 'public interest' to include information 'on the adequate performance of public authorities' which includes 'information on the selection of judges to the higher judiciary which must be placed in the public realm'.
 While the majority and the other concurring opinion applied the proportionality test to balance the right to privacy and public interest, Chandrachud expanded the application of the proportionality test to balance the rights of privacy and information.

 On 12 August 2022, the Madhya Pradesh High Court discharged a rape accused of all charges on the ground that there was delay in registering the FIR.
 He was a part of the bench of Supreme Court which called the High Court judgement "heart-breaking" and "perverse".

 Notable dissents

-Justice Chandrachud has dissented in various notable Supreme Court judgments.
+Justice Chandrachud has dissented in various notable Supreme Court judgements.
 He has been called the 'judge who is not afraid to dissent'.
 His dissents have drawn the attention of the academia and media and one article notes that:Justice Subba Rao was a libertarian keen on establishing individual rights.
 He stood up to Indira Gandhi's impulses.
 Justice Chandrachud too has a libertarian interpretation of constitutional rights.
 He has shown he is not afraid to dissent.